SaGrLand/gnome-shell-battery-time-percentage-compact/README.md

 https://extensions.gnome.org/extension/2929/battery-time-percentage-compact/

-This is a fork of https://github.com/luispabon/gnome-shell-battery-time-and-percentage.
+This is a fork of https://github.com/mzur/gnome-shell-batime (prior to Version 20: https://github.com/luispabon/gnome-shell-battery-time-and-percentage).